-All actual, potential or suspected incidents involving breaches of confidentiality must be reported via the Council's Security Incident Reporting procedure.
+All actual, potential or suspected incidents involving breaches of confidentiality must be reported via the Council's Security Incident Reporting procedure published on OneBromley.

 All incidents involving users' data should be reported to the Principal Information Assurance Officer.
-The SIRO should consider whether serious breaches of confidentiality or those involving large numbers of individuals need to be reported to the Information Commissioner Office (ICO).
+The Head of Information Management should consider whether serious breaches of confidentiality or those involving large numbers of individuals need to be reported to the Information Commissioner Office (ICO).